4 easy ways to enrol on your course

 Call our Student Services team or drop-in to the college to enrol and pay by instalments:

 - Courses that are 11 to 15 weeks long may be paid in two instalments.

 - Courses 16 weeks and over, or 32 hours and above, may be paid in three instalments.
 In all such cases the accreditation fee will be taken where appropriate at the first instalment stage.

 - An individual’s financial circumstances can be taken into account providing further instalment options - ask our team for further advice.

 Am I eligible for part-time adult learning?

 The Education and Skills Funding Agency (ESFA) subsidises the adult education provision offered at our college.
 With that funding are rules that we must abide by when enrolling learners.
 To be eligible for either a fully funded, or part funded course, a person must be resident in the UK/EEA for 3 years prior to the beginning of the course.
 Additionally a person must be a British/EEA citizen, or have the right to abode in the UK, or be a refugee who has been resident in the UK since the granting of refugee status, or an asylum seeker with 6 months residency.
 Learners must also live in a non-devolved adult education budget funding area (please note that neighbouring Greater London Authorities devolve with effect from 1 August 2019).
 If you are not eligible for funding but want to enrol onto a course then our full cost fees apply, £12.50 per hour.
-Please call our Student Services team before enrolling or click here for more devolution guidance.
+Please call our Student Services team before enrolling or find out more by clicking on this link for more devolution guidance.